 Build Back Better Distance Learning Support

 Distance Learning Support grants are a collaboration between United Way of Olmsted County as the funding partner and Cradle 2 Career as the implementation partner.
-As schools around the country start the academic year, it is clear that the pandemic will likewise amplify educational disparities.
-We are supporting programs that provide high-quality distance learning support for K-12 students from low-income families, BIPOC students, and students with disabilities.
+As schools around the country start the academic year, it became clear that the pandemic would amplify educational disparities.
+That's why we are supporting programs that provide high-quality distance learning support for K-12 students from low-income families, BIPOC students, and students with disabilities.

 Partners: Boys & Girls Club of Rochester, Next Chapter Ministries, Somali American Social Services Association, Sports Mentorship Academy, Spark!